adventuregamestudio/ags/debian/README.md

 #Building the engine on any Linux
-On Debian/Ubuntu, building a package (see below) is recommended.
-On other distributions, install development files of the following libraries.
-(In brackets are versions that are known to work, but other versions should work, too.)
+The following packages are required to build AGS.
+The versions in parentheses are known to work, but other versions will also probably work.

 -   Allegro 4 (>= 4.2.2)
 -   libaldmb (0.9.3)